kemsky/projection-tools/README.md

 - Poor testing experience, sometimes you have to create your own "tools" specifically for testing mappings;
 - Compatibility with LINQ providers, recently AutoMapper has broken compatibility with EF6 for no reason at all;

-In the most cases mapping splits into two independent scenarios:
+In most cases mapping splits into two independent scenarios:

 1. Fetch DTOs from DB using automatic projections;
 2. Map DTOs to entities and then save modified entities to DB;

 In reality direct mapping from DTO to entity is rarely viable: there are validations, access rights, business logic.
 It means that you end up writing custom code for each save operation.

 In case we want to support only 1st scenario there is no need to deal with complex mapper configurations.

-`Projection<TSource, TResult>` - provides an option to define reusable mappings.
+`Projection<TSource, TResult>` - provides an option to define reusable mapping.

 You can create projection using mapping expression: